Hannah-Sten/PP2LAL2PP/docs/Base API.md

 #### set7Segment(dig, pattern)
 Shows the given pattern *pattern* at the place of digit *dig*, both as binary representation (see also isInputOn(num)).
 The indices of the *pattern* from right to left represent: center, top left, bottom left, bottom center, bottom right, top right, top center, dot.
 A value of `1` means the segment is turned on, a value of `0` means the segment is turned off.

+#### getNumPattern(int)
+Gets the 7Segment pattern for the given number.
+The pattern will be the number from *0*-*F* where *F* equals *15*. *int* will be modulo *16* before it gets transformed into a pattern.

+#### getPattern(char)
+Gets the 7Segment pattern for the given character.
+The *char* must be a character literal or an ASCII code for the character you want to display.
+Only characters in range 44-122 inclusive are supported and some of the characters (like `m`) do not have a fully correct corresponding pattern.
+In that case, an as similar looking pattern is used.
+All values will be substracted by *44* and will be modulus *79*.
+That means that `z` wraps to `,`.

 ## Timer

 Hook onto the PP2's timer system.
 The built in timer will always tick down and will tick *once every 0,1ms* (0,0001s).